- "Sept" is Latin for seven;

-Epiphany commemorates the Wise Men, who were gentiles, visiting the infant Jesus in Bethlehem, resulting in some cultures calling it Three Kings Day.
+Epiphany commemorates the Wise Men, who were gentiles, visiting the infant Jesus, resulting in some cultures calling it Three Kings Day.

-Epiphany also commemorates Jesus being revealed to the world at his baptism in the Jordan River, as recorded in John 1:29-34:
+Epiphany also commemorates Jesus being revealed to the world as the anointed Messiah at his baptism in the Jordan River, as recorded in John 1:29-34:

 "The next day John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world ... that he should be made manifest to Israel ...